-The partial test aims to examine the effect of each independent variable EPS, DER, PER, and NPM on the stock return of infrastructure companies.
+The partial test is used to examine the effect of each independent variable EPS, DER, PER, and NPM on the stock return of infrastructure companies.
 The researcher also examined the effect of each independent variable on stock returns with economic growth (GDP) as a moderating variable.
-Partial testing is done by comparing the P-values of each independent variable and the moderating variable to the dependent latent variable.
-The P-values of each variable is presented in the following figure and table:
+Partial testing was done by comparing the P-values of each independent variable and the moderating variable to the dependent latent variable.
+The P-value of each variable is presented on Figure and Table.
+Explanation of Table 7 is as follows.